rkbennett/pyclrhost/README.md

 ## Usage

-After compiling this package via `python .\setup.py build` you will need to have also compiled my custom version of [pythonnet](https://github.com/pythonnet/clr-loader)'s clr-loader (I'll release my version soon and update this).
+After compiling this package via `python .\setup.py build` you will need to have also compiled my custom version of [clr-loader](https://github.com/rkbennett/clr-loader).
 Once you switch out their clrloader.dll for mine you'll be able to interact with it from memory

 Basic PoC usage in python
 ```python